English | Français | Español | Português | Deutch | Русский | العربية | עִבְרִית | Kiswahili | हिन्दी | 中文 | 日本語

 If you speak a language not listed here or without an active link and are willing to volunteer to translate this page, please contact us at firstname.lastname@example.org.

 If you have come to this page, you most probably clicked the link in the alert box because you are thinking about ending your life.
 DON’T!
 It’s not worth it!
 We care about you, and want you to be safe.
 Remember:

 - You are planning a permanent solution to a temporary problem.

 - What you are feeling right now will pass.

-- You will be leaving behind many people, friends and family, who will suffer a lot of pain from your loss.
+- You will be leaving behind many people, friends and for some, family, who love you.

 - There are resources available to you, right now, that you can access, to find the help that you need to live a better life.

 All these facts are true, no matter how much you might feel like they aren’t!